Xomega-Net/Xomega.Docs/docs/framework/services/api/wcf.md

 If your client app is based on the Xomega Framework, e.g. WPF, then you need to make sure it has DI enabled, and then register WCF client proxies as services with the DI container.
 Xomega Framework makes it easy based on the client configuration of your service model.

-First of all, you need to set up the service model config of your client app with the same `mixed` bindings as you use for the WCF services, and specify client endpoints for the STS and for each exposed business service, as follows.
+First of all, you need to set up the service model config of your client app with the same `mixed` bindings as you use for the WCF services and specify client endpoints for the STS and each exposed business service, as follows.

 ```xml title="App.config"
 <configuration>